XPO, Inc. (NYSE:XPO) Receives $128.18 Average PT from Brokerages

 Hedge Funds Weigh In On XPO

-XPO (NYSE:XPO – Get Free Report) last issued its quarterly earnings results on Thursday, August 1st.
-The transportation company reported $1.12 EPS for the quarter, beating analysts’ consensus estimates of $1.01 by $0.11.
+XPO (NYSE:XPO – Get Free Report) last posted its quarterly earnings data on Thursday, August 1st.
+The transportation company reported $1.12 earnings per share for the quarter, topping the consensus estimate of $1.01 by $0.11.
+The company had revenue of $2.08 billion for the quarter, compared to analysts’ expectations of $2.07 billion.
 XPO had a net margin of 4.48% and a return on equity of 32.49%.
-The business had revenue of $2.08 billion for the quarter, compared to analysts’ expectations of $2.07 billion.
-During the same period last year, the business earned $0.71 earnings per share.
-The business’s quarterly revenue was up 8.5% on a year-over-year basis.
-As a group, analysts expect that XPO will post 3.61 EPS for the current fiscal year.
+XPO’s revenue for the quarter was up 8.5% compared to the same quarter last year.
+During the same period in the prior year, the business earned $0.71 earnings per share.
+On average, equities analysts forecast that XPO will post 3.6 EPS for the current fiscal year.

 XPO Company Profile